FakeItEasy/FakeItEasy/docs/creating-fakes.md

 * Specify arguments for the constructor of the faked type.
 * Specify additional interfaces that the fake should implement.
-* Assign additional custom attributes to the faked class.
+* Assign additional custom attributes to the faked type.
 * Cause a fake to have [strict mocking semantics](strict-fakes.md).
 * Configure all of a fake's methods to [use their original implementation](calling-base-methods.md).
 * Create a fake that wraps another object.